RojalM/Spam-filter-Classifier/README.md

 # Spam or Ham Classifier

-This project focuses on building an accurate spam or ham classifier using machine learning techniques.
-The goal is to develop a model that can effectively distinguish between spam and legitimate messages (ham) based on their content.
+This project focuses on building a spam or ham classifier using machine learning techniques.
+The goal is to develop a model that can distinguish between spam and legitimate messages (ham) based on their content.

 ## Key Steps: